frankkramer-lab/CX-Typescript/README.md

 We also checked the validity of relationships between different aspects using their internal ids.

-**P.S.:** Please make sure to pass the CX file as a string to the `validateCxData` method because `json-pointer` is handling the parsing in order to get error locations.
+**P.S** Please make sure to pass the CX file as a string to the `validateCxData` method because `json-pointer` is handling the parsing in order to get error locations.

 **Error validation example**
-If you run the code using the [DrugBank - Carrier drugs.cx](https://github.com/frankkramer-lab/CX-Typescript/blob/main/test/networks/DrugBank%20-%20Carrier%20drugs.cx)  (587 KB) the package will work.

 If you want to check that the package works you can change this [line](https://github.com/frankkramer-lab/CX-Typescript/blob/main/test/networks/DrugBank%20-%20Carrier%20drugs.cx#L5) into `"longNumber": true` and it should return an error like this: